MartinBernstorff/Memium/readme.md

 # Design decisions
 * Is there a need for "QAWithoutDoc"?
 It is because the
   * Seems it's being used inside `DestinationPrompt`.
 But which parts of DestinationPrompt are being used?
-  * Ah, so we cannot instantiate a full document from the data we get from Anki, and the document's tags is needed for the sync UUID.
-This means we need some other representation to get the sync UUID.